nrzhang/nrzhang/README.md

 😄 she/her/hers

-🌱 I’m currently learning web development skills
+🌱 I’m currently taking Algorithms & Complexity and Computer Architecture

 <!--
 **nrzhang/nrzhang** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.